dpachec/deep-rl-continous_control/README.md

 # Project Details

-We will work with the Reacher environment V02 of Unity ML-Agents, to train a (virtual) robotic arm to follow a moving target.
-Our agent will store observations of the environment in a continuous vector of 33 values corresponding to position, rotation, velocity, and angular velocities of the arm.
-It will have four possible actions available at each time step (4 continous variable with values between -1 and 1).
+We will work with the Reacher environment V02 of Unity ML-Agents, to train 20 (virtual) robotic arm to follow a moving target in parallel.
+Our agents will store observations of the environment in a continuous vector of 33 values corresponding to position, rotation, velocity, and angular velocities of the arms.
+Each agent will have four possible actions available at each time step (4 continous variable with values between -1 and 1).

-The robot will receive a reward of +.1 for each step its hand is in the goal location.
-Thus its goal is to maintain the position of the arm position at the target location for as long as possible.
+Robots will receive a reward of +.1 for each step its hand is in the goal location.
+Thus the goal is to maintain the arm at the target location for as long as possible.

-20 instances of the robot will work in parallell in the same environment.
-The environment is considered solved when an average score of +30 is achieved across all agents and 100 episodes.
+The environment is solved when an average score of +30 is achieved across all agents and 100 episodes.

 # Getting Started